panglesd/slipshow/docs/tutorial.rst

 Moving freely
 ~~~~~~~~~~~~~

-During a presentation, it is important to be not be too tied to the original
+During a presentation, it is important to not be too tied to the original
 program.
 You can move the window freely, using the ``i``, ``j``, ``k`` and ``l``
 keys.
 Change the "fastness" using the ``f`` key.